What is PSOP?

 - The Resource Center provides Advocacy services as well as partners with area agencies to provide information and assistance with Medicare, Medicaid, food stamps, veterans’ benefits, simple wills and more.

-- Alternative Transportation Services (ATS), a division of PSOP, provides curb-to-curb service for both individuals certified as American Disabilities Act eligible and those 60 and older.
+- Alternative Transportation Services (ATS), a division of SWIC, provides curb-to-curb service for both individuals certified as American Disabilities Act eligible and those 60 and older.

-- PSOP has a Wellness Program that includes free exercise classes and a fitness room with a treadmill, recumbent bike and hand weights.
+- PSOP has a Wellness Program that includes a variety of exercise classes.

 Free Amplified Phones